diracs-delta/scripts/.github/README.md

 * `lock` -- just a bunch of command flags delimitted by newlines for i3lock-color.

 	* the lockscreen image must be named `i3lockscreen` in your `.scripts` folder.

+## license

+* all scripts in this repository are licensed under the MIT License as free and open source software. see `LICENSE` for more details.